668 Learners

 Calculators have got better in the last few decades, thanks to the technological advancements.
 Today, we have a lot of different brands and calculators to choose from depending on our needs.
 Let’s look more into the different types available:

-The most common and basic calculator.
-It is used to carry out basic arithmetic operations like addition and subtraction.
+A basic calculator is the most common type and is used to carry out simple arithmetic operations like addition and subtraction.

-Many basic calculators have 5 signs ( +, -, x, ÷, =).
+Many basic calculators have 5 signs (+, −, ×, ÷, =).
 Some calculators may even have the % sign to calculate percentages.

 Here are some examples to show the calculations done in basic calculators: